cainsusk/BitcoinCore-Architecture/A1/script.md

 # Concurrency
-TODO: `Yash` look over please :))

-When handling concurrency, Bitcoin Core uses a multi-threaded approach.
-A user can specify the number of threads allocated to the Bitcoin client (node).

-Dedicated threads are allocated to network communication as well as wallet management -- whereas the rest handle transactions and verification.
+As transactions are broadcast, they are added to the memory pool of pending transactions on the P2P network.
+These are then verified and grouped into blocks with proof of work.
+The new blocks are once again broadcast to the P2P network.

+Light and Full nodes then fetch blocks from the network asynchronously and attempt to add them to their `blockchain`.

-Nodes can leave and rejoin the network without issue -- accepting the longest `blockchain` as the correct one.
+Nodes can leave and rejoin the network without issue -- accepting the longest `blockchain` as the correct one once it joins the network.

-Furthermore, if there is a conflict between `blockchains`, the longest one takes precedence.
+Furthermore, if there is a conflict or discrepancy when many transactions are occurring concurrently -- the longest `blockchain` with the most proof of work is accepted by nodes as their `blockchain`.

 # Development
 The Bitcoin Core system was developed in 2009 by Satoshi Nakamoto.
 The project has been open source since they left the project in 2010.

+Because the project was initiated by only one person -- it is a relatively consistent code base in terms of basic methodologies/conventions.
+This helped aid the project to be taken up by more developers. (as nobody wants to work on a spaghetti code-base.)

 Like most open source projects, the responsibility division has been flexible.
 This allows developers to quickly implement features which they feel passionate